 Some people actually find menopause a sexually liberating experience.

-For the first time in their sexual life, they are free from their periods and the threat of falling pregnant (research shows that reproduction is the least common reason people have sex).
-So, they are free to explore their sexuality without those things in the mix.
-It’s important though, to remember that even though you can’t fall pregnant you can still contract a sexually transmitted infection so you should use protection even after menopause.
+For many, it is the first time in their sexual life that they are free from periods and concern for family planning, and pregnancy.
+It’s a new experience to be able to explore their sexuality without those things in the mix.
+It’s important however, to remember that even though you can’t become pregnant, you can still contract a sexually transmitted infection.
+Therefore, it’s still important to use protection, even after menopause.

 Use personal lubrication to help make intercourse more pleasurable and comfortable.
-Choose a water or silicone based lubricant suitable for the activity and that has no added perfumes, colouring and no parabens or glycerin.
-If suitable for your circumstance use a non-hormonal vaginal moisturising cream several times a week to help keep your vagina lubricated.
+Choose a water or silicone based lubricant suitable for the activity and that has no added perfumes, coloring and no parabens or glycerin.
+If suitable for your circumstance, use a non-hormonal vaginal moisturizing cream several times a week to help keep your vagina lubricated.

 Ask your doctor or pelvic physiotherapist about using dilators to widen your vagina.

-Avoid soap, bubble bath and creams that can irritate.
+Avoid soap, bubble bath, and creams that can cause irritation.

 If suitable for your situation try a vibrator or regular, gentle sexual intercourse.

 Enjoy the pleasure of lots of foreplay!
 Experiment with different positions until you find what works for you.
-Slow sex down sex.
+Slow sex down.
 Explore other forms of sexual play, foreplay and intimacy.
 Aim to extend pleasure and foreplay.

 Sexual problems are common in people who going through menopausal changes.
-Sexual intimacy is a fundamental part of being human, a human right, and the inability to engage in sexual activity in a fulfilling, meaningful way can have a negative impact on an individual, relationships.
+Sexual intimacy is a fundamental part of being human, and the inability to engage in sexual activity in a fulfilling, meaningful way can have a negative impact on an individual, relationships.